byceps/byceps/docs/blueprints/seating/index.rst

 --------------------

 A small party may take place in a single room or hall, and no distinction is made between the seats in it.
-Thus, a single area as well as a single category are sufficient, so every seat belongs to the same area and the same category.
+Thus, a single seating area as well as a single ticket category are sufficient, so every seat belongs to the same seating area and the same ticket category.

 .. figure:: example_small.png